jehna/stable-diffusion-training-tutorial/README.md

 request a limit increase.

-On my own testing it took 2 minutes for GCP to increase my limit from 0 to 1, while it took 7 days to do the smae for AWS
+On my own testing it took 2 minutes for GCP to increase my limit from 0 to 1, while it took 7 days to do the same for AWS

 ## Licensing